Shoddy and Mungo

 Mungo

-For some years, only “soft rags” had been ground down.
-However, within ten years, Benjamin Law and his partner Benjamin Parr developed a process of shredding “hard rags”, comprising mainly tailors’ shreds, coats, trousers, caps etc. and including second hand clothes.
-The process was developed by Benjamin Law’s nephews, who were the sons of his partner, Benjamin Parr, and his wife, Elizabeth (sister of Benjamin Law’s wife, Lydia Sheard.)
+Benjamin Law and his partner Benjamin Parr had already developed a process of shredding “hard rags”, comprising mainly tailors’ shreds, coats, trousers, caps etc. and including second hand clothes.
+This process was now developed by Benjamin Law’s nephews, who were the sons of his partner, Benjamin Parr, and his wife, Elizabeth (sister of Benjamin Law’s wife, Lydia Sheard.)

 These hard rags needed machines with shredding teeth set closer, to tear the rags into a finer-ground product, which they called “mungo” and which made a finer woven cloth.
 Mungo rags might contain a small proportion of linen and cotton rag along with the wool.
 Mungo rags might also be made from old or new fabrics.
 The price of mungo therefore fluctuated more than the price of shoddy.